 The Higher Education Act requires each institution to provide a great deal of information to students.
 Collectively this is referred to as consumer information.
-SCSU makes these disclosures available at the following website: www.stcloudstate.edu/policies/student-consumer-information.aspx
+SCSU makes these disclosures available at www.stcloudstate.edu/policies/student-consumerinformation.aspx

 REPEATING COURSES

 A student may generally receive aid for a course as many times as needed to pass the course.
 Once a course has been passed, a student may receive aid for only one additional attempt to improve the grade.